Coumadin® (Warfarin)

 These are great, great potatoes.

-They seem so simple with only five ingredients and a tiny bit of preparation.
+They're deceptively simple, with only five ingredients and needing just a tiny bit of preparation.
 It takes a little patience and a good sharp knife to slice the potatoes.
-After that it is a breeze: roast, baste, roast, baste, roast, baste.
+After that it is a breeze - roast, baste, roast, baste, roast, baste.

-You can also sprinkle a bit of herbs over the potatoes or add a dab of mustard to the olive oil and butter mixture about half way through for great variety.
-Personally I like a lot of pepper on my potatoes.
+You can also sprinkle a bit of herbs on or a dab of mustard about half way through for great variety.

 Servings: 2 | Serving size: 6 ounces potatoes